 Some of our students have taken a foundation year, others haven't.
 We happily cater for both groups.
 If you have completed a foundation year, you won't find that the first year is a repeat of your previous course.

 You will be required to submit an e-portfolio as part of the short-listing and selection procedure.
-This should comprise exactly 15 images of artworks that demonstrate, through a combination of finished work in any media, working drawings, and sketch books, your potential and suitability for our course.
+This should comprise of 20 items (artworks/videos) that demonstrate, through a combination of finished work in any media, working drawings, and sketch books, your potential and suitability for our course.
 We are looking for evidence of practical skills, such as good drawing and use of techniques, technology and materials, and also evidence of creative thinking, the ability to take an idea and transform it imaginatively.

-We would strongly encourage you to start the application process early so that you can upload your portfolio to our online application screening system (PASS), as there is little advantage gained in waiting; volume of artwork is not a key driver in our decision making as it is the balance between a closely edited selection of work and the qualities evident in your UCAS form that we are interested in.
+We would strongly encourage you to start your application process early so that you can submit your digital portfolio, as there is little advantage gained in waiting; volume of artwork is not a key driver in our decision making as it is the balance between a closely edited selection of work and the qualities evident in your UCAS form that we are interested in.

 BA (Hons) Fine Art, 2007